 Some basic rules to Feng Shui your bedroom include making your bed easily approachable from both sides, to have two night stands on either side of the bed and to ensure your bed is not directly in line with the door.
 And even more important, eliminate under-bed storage if at all possible.

-One of the most important facets of good bedroom design is the use of texture.
-A bedroom should be a soft room, which means you will need to cleverly use texture to help disguise some of the unpleasant lines of those unpractical-but-necessary pieces of furniture.
+One of the easiest ways to improve your bedroom design is the use of lots of texture.
+A bedroom should be a soft and comfortable room.
+Even sparsely decorated nordic style has nailed the cozy bedroom aesthetic.
+Clever use of texture to helps to disguise some of the unpleasant lines of those unpractical-but-necessary pieces of furniture.

-A great way to add texture is extra throws, pillows, and of course a rug.
-A rug will go a long way to improving the feel of the room, while curtains are preferable to blinds due to their extra fabric.
-You can also use fluffy cushions or shaggy bed throws to add a little more texture to the room, helping to distract from the harshness of the furniture, and make the room feel cozy and sumptuous.
+A great way to add texture is to add cozy throws, baskets for pillows, and of course a rug.
+A rug across the foot of the bed anchors the room, while light blocking curtains can soften the harsh lines of the windows.
+You can also use fluffy cushions or shaggy bed throws to add a little more texture to the room, helping to soften the harshness of the furniture, and make the room feel cozy and sumptuous.
+Don’t forget to bring in nature, like a plants or natural wood elements.
 If you want to add even more texture, there are some great tips to take advantage of on ApartmentTherapy.com.